 From our point of view, the proposals in the ED are clear enough to enable an entity to determine whether a regulatory agreement gives rise to regulatory assets and regulatory liabilities.

-However, we have concerns from a conceptual and practical perspective about the detailed proposals on how an entity shall determine the components of the total allowed compensation for goods or services supplied in a period (paragraphs B3-B9 and B15).
+However, we have concerns from a conceptual and practical perspective about the detailed proposals in paragraphs B15 and B3-B9.
 In this regard, please refer to our comments to question 3 below.